Can I ask you something?

 In a terrific piece at Lifehacker, Alan Henry points out that writers can see extra benefits from keeping a journal.
 As he says:

 Whether you write for income or just the joy of writing, improving your skills is always a good thing.
 Amirite?

 Achieving Your Goals

 Writing down your goals is the best way to make sure you achieve them.
-As I’ve written in another blog, you can max out your goals by using your journal to:
+You can max out your goals by using your journal to: